This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 Now that I've lived here a few years, I still haven't met any oil barons ... that I know of.
 But I have discovered that there's more to this city than its big business reputation.

-Dallas is the eight largest city in the U.S., and it is sprawling.
-If you’ve never visited before, its compact downtown is the best neighborhood to get your bearings.
+Dallas is the ninth largest city in the U.S., and it is sprawling.
+If you've never visited before, its compact downtown is the best neighborhood to get your bearings.

 Okay, are you ready to start this walking tour?
 Follow along below for my favorite things to do in Dallas, and don't forget to use the map to help you find these spots during your trip.